 Starting a blog when you know nothing about it is a messy process.
-The fastest way you can learn is by getting that first blog post online.
+You can learn fastest by getting that first blog post online.

 If you’re a person that loves a system and good organization for learning, then, by all means, create 5-10 blog posts before you launch.

-I’m more of a see and learn kind of person, so I went live with just 1 blog post.
+I’m more of a see-and-learn person, so I went live with just 1 blog post.

 How many words should a blog post have?

 Keep in mind a minimum of 500.
-With less than that, it’s going to be hard for Google to take you seriously.
+With less than that, it will be hard for Google to take you seriously.

-Right now, Google definitely values in-depth content over shorter articles, so if the topic is extensive enough, aim for 2000 words.
+Google values in-depth content over shorter articles, so if the topic is extensive enough, aim for 2000 words.

 - Get clear who you’re writing for.

-- Use tools like Keywords Everywhere, Pinterest, and Related Google searches to define what’s worth writing about – what is the type of content people actually search for?
+- Use tools like Keywords Everywhere, Pinterest, and Related Google searches to define what’s worth writing about – what type of content do people actually search for?

 - Get really skilled at writing great headlines: use Coschedule to keep improving.

-- Always add value: don’t write posts for the sake of getting content online.
+- Always add value: don’t write posts to get content online.
 Only write super helpful content that people actually want to read.

 Learn everything about Pinterest

-In the first 6 months, you’re likely not going to drive much traffic from Google.
+In the first 6 months, you will likely not drive much traffic from Google.
 It takes time for Google to start picking up on you, even if you use less competitive keywords.

 There are a lot of courses and free advice out there.
 But one thing I’ve noticed (test and tried) is that people with established Pinterest accounts need a different strategy than complete newcomers.

-Below I’m going to take you to the most important steps of making a Pinterest powerhouse account driving lots of traffic to your blog.
+Below, I will take you to the most critical steps of making a Pinterest powerhouse account driving traffic to your blog.

 Why do you want traffic?